-I can’t help but question where did I go wrong or right.
-What did I do different this year that I had not done in the previous years?
+I can’t help but question where did I go wrong.
+What did I do different this year, I had not done in the previous years?
 Yes, everything takes time.
 But looking back my goals were vague.
 I had goals but no action plan.
 Our goals look pretty on paper but with no effective strategy that’s all it will be “a goal!”
 How did I plan to accomplish these goals?
 For instance, I have been trying to save and pay off some debt for the last three years.
 I had spent more than I had saved in the past.
-However, this year I was able to not only pay off a good portion of my bills in the last six months than I did in three years but also save.
+However, this year I was able to not only pay off a good portion of my bills in the last six months than I did in three years but also saved.

 It says in Habakkuk 2:2-3 “Write the vision And make it plain on tablets, That he may run who reads it.
 3 For the vision is yet for an appointed time, But at the end, it will speak, and it will not lie.
 Though it tarries, wait for it; Because it will surely come, It will not tarry.

-What vision or goals you have yet to accomplish needs REVISION after reading this post?
+What goals have you failed to accomplish and needs REVISION after reading this post?
 Take some time and go over your goals again.
-This time find three different ways to accomplishing each goal.
+This time find three different ways of accomplishing each goal.
 Just in case on your first try, it does not work out the way you planned to revert to the list.
 You still have two more ways to get it done.
 Just don’t give up on your vision or dreams.
 So many people have missed out on great opportunities because they gave up too quickly.
 What if I stopped writing down my list in year one or two?
 What would have happened?
 Where would I be right now?
-Friends, even if what you believe in God for seems delayed just WAIT Honey, it’s for an appointed time.
+Friend, even if what you believe in God for seems delayed just WAIT for it honey, it’s for an appointed time.
 I didn’t know when my appointed time would come for those goals.
 But I’m glad I didn’t lose faith.
 I TRULY believe in God and live by faith.
 Because neither have ever failed me yet.
 Man has failed me, I have failed me but God, He is always on time!